patricia264/proseminar_geocomputation_patriciagribi/README.md

   data of different ice cores with different dephts.
 CO2 in ppm in it.
 EDC dome from 560-806 kyr (from 560'000 - 806'000 yrs).

 Furthermore datasets for temperature data and missing time-intervalls CO2 records will be needed.

+Include a discussion of what each dataset brings to your project and how you plan on analysing them.

-data selection: from the datasets take the co2 and temperature records over time, to reconstruct time series from 608'000 years ago until 2100.
+The variables of interest (temperature and CO2) from the different datasets will then be combined together, forming a homogenised time-series from 608'000 years ago until the year 2'100.

 needed models: